benmbutler/powdR/README.md

 #> 6         Quartz       55.1557

 #Inspect the quantification
-plot(q)
+plot(q, wavelength = "Cu")
 ```

 ![](man/figures/README-example-1.png)

-Alternatively, `plot(q, interactive = TRUE)` provides an interactive plot for better inspection of the fit.
+Alternatively, `plot(q, wavelength = "Cu", interactive = TRUE)` provides an interactive plot for better inspection of the fit.
 More detailed usage instructions are provided in the package vignette.

 The powdR Shiny app
 -------------------